-The 2013 convertible capital appreciation bonds accrue interest, compounded semiannually based on accreted amounts, at rates ranging from 5.30% to 6.85% through January 15, 2024.
-After this date, interest is payable semiannually based on accreted amounts.
-The bonds are scheduled to mature in annual installments from January 2025 to January 2042.
-The bonds are subject to early redemption on or after January 15, 2031, at the option of the agency, by payment of the accreted amounts and accrued interest.
+The 1997 convertible capital appreciation bonds not amended by the supplemental indenture accrued interest at rates ranging from 5.60% to 5.75% compounded semiannually, through January 15, 2007.
+Interest was payable semiannually based on accreted value of the bonds on that date.
+The bonds were scheduled to mature in installments during 2016, 2017, 2019, and 2021.
+The bonds were subject to early redemption, at the option of the agency, beginning January 15, 2014 by payment of accrued interest, principal, and a premium of up to 2.00%.